voki97/yacht-booking-application/README.md

     - Display yacht details including name, type, and price per day.

 ### 2. Booking Functionality
-- **Description**: Users can book a yacht by providing their name and selecting a yacht.
+- **Description**: Users can book a yacht by .
 - **Requirements**:
-    - Form to capture username and selected yacht.
+    - Select "start" and "end" date.
     - Send booking data to the backend.
     - Store booking details in the database.

 ### 3. Discount Management
 - **Description**: Apply discounts to bookings.
 - **Requirements**:
-    - Define discount rules (e.g., percentage off).
+    - Discount rules (percentage) are defined within discount entity in the database.
+    - User must provide discount code to be able to lower the total price.
     - Apply discount to the booking total price.
     - Show discounted price to the user.

-### 4. Report Generation
+### 4. Report Generation - developing
 - **Description**: Generate a booking confirmation report using JasperReports.
 - **Requirements**:
     - Create a JasperReports template for booking confirmations.
     - Generate a report upon booking completion.
-    - Provide download or view option for the report.
+    - User can download or view the report.

 ### 5. User Interface
 - **Description**: A clean and responsive UI that is easy to use.